Resources

 - Multiple options for log viewing:

-- Access BASH inside container
+- Access shell inside container

-docker exec -ti {containerName} bash
+docker exec -it {containerName} bash

 exit